Trey Visay: Bring Out Youth Clarity

 Published on Mar 28, 2019

-Through a research study conducted by Kampuchean Action for Primary Education (KAPE) title Empowering Youth in Cambodia Today, 2 out 3 students has no clear goal of what kind of career path they should go for after graduating from high school.
+According to a research study titled "Empowering Youth in Cambodia Today" conducted by Kampuchean Action for Primary Education (KAPE), it was found that 2 out of 3 students do not have a clear goal regarding the career path they should pursue after graduating from high school.

 Trey Visay is an electronic counseling application available online and offline that provides students with career information, helping them make confident decisions about their own career paths.
 Currently, with support from the Swedish Program for ICT in Developing Regions (SPIDER), Trey Visay is available for download on Android.
 Additionally, under support from USAID, the program will soon be made available on iOS.
 To date, the application has been downloaded and used by more than 3,000 users on Android.